People sleeping rough on the streets of Palma de Mallorca

 A look behind the numbers: More than just a housing problem

-What is often missing from headlines is the overlap of the labor market, the health system and the housing market.
+What is often missing from headlines is the overlap of the labor market, the health system and the housing market, a connection analyzed by FEANTSA's research on homelessness in Europe.
 Low wages, temporary contracts in hotels and catering, rising additional costs and high deposits push people to the margins.
-At the same time, there is a lack of low-threshold advisory services that can intervene acutely — and of flexible transitional models that can catch people from precarious employment.
+At the same time, there is a lack of low-threshold advisory services that can intervene acutely — and of flexible transitional models that can catch people from precarious employment; these trends are reflected in official statistics such as those published by the Instituto Nacional de Estadística (INE).

 Another hardly visible factor is vacancy caused by second homes and short-term holiday rentals.
 They reduce supply, drive up prices and make long-term housing harder to find.
 Added to this are bureaucratic hurdles to accessing social benefits and long waiting times for supported housing places.
 All of this together explains why even having a job is no longer a guarantee.